Urine Albumin Standardization

 - No standardized reporting units

-- Arbitrary single cut-off value (30 mg/g) vs. specific cut-off values (ex: gender, race, and age)
+- Arbitrary single cut-off value (30 mg/g) vs. specific cut-off values based on sex and/or age

 Working Towards Standardization

-In March 2007, NIDDK and the International Federation of Clinical Chemistry and Laboratory Medicine (IFCC) convened a group of international experts.
+NIDDK and the International Federation of Clinical Chemistry and Laboratory Medicine convened a group of international experts to address measurement and reporting issues for urine albumin.
 The group began framing the issues associated with the urine albumin/creatinine ratio measurement and developing a plan to improve harmonization and standardization of the test.